Sheikh Mujibur Rahman: 1927–1942

-In 1927, Mujib was enrolled in Gimadanga Primary School.
-In 1929, he entered the third grade of Gopalganj Public School.
-His parents transferred him to Madaripur Islamia High School after two years.
-Mujib withdrew from school in 1934 to undergo eye surgery.
-He returned to formal education after 4 years owing to the severity of the surgery and slow recovery.
-He began showing signs of political leadership around this time.
-At the Gopalganj Missionary School, Mujib's political passion was noticed by Huseyn Shaheed Suhrawardy, who was visiting the area along with A. K. Fazlul Huq.
-Mujib passed out from the Gopalganj Missionary School in 1942.
+United Bengal politics (1943–1947)

 Mujib moved to Calcutta for higher education.
 At the time, Calcutta was the capital of British Bengal and the largest city in undivided India.
 He studied liberal arts, including political science, at the erstwhile Islamia College of Calcutta and lived in Baker Hostel.
 Islamia College was one of the leading educational institutions for the Muslims of Bengal.
 He obtained his bachelor's degree from the college in 1947.

+Muslim League activism

 During his time in Calcutta, Sheikh Mujib became involved in the politics of the Bengal Provincial Muslim League, the All India Muslim Students Federation, the Indian independence movement and the Pakistan movement.
 In 1943, he was elected as a councillor of the Muslim League.
 In 1944, he was elected as secretary of the Faridpur District Association, a Calcutta-based association of residents from Faridpur.
 In 1946, at the height of the Pakistan movement, Mujib was elected as General Secretary of the Islamia College Students Union in Calcutta.
 His political mentor Suhrawardy led the center-left faction of the Muslim League.
 Suhrawardy was responsible for creating 36 trade unions in Bengal, including unions for sailors, railway workers, jute and cotton mills workers, rickshaw pullers, cart drivers and other working class groups.
 Mujib assisted Suhrawardy in these efforts and also worked to ensure protection for Muslim families during the violent days in the run up to partition.

+United Bengal Movement

+In 1947, Sheikh Mujib also joined the "United Bengal Movement" which was organized under the leadership of Suhrawardy, Abul Hashim, Sarat Chandra Bose and others to form an undivided independent Bengal outside the jurisdiction of India and Pakistan.
+Later, when the creation of the states of India and Pakistan was confirmed, a referendum was held to decide the fate of the Bengali Muslim-dominated Sylhet District of Assam Province.
+Sheikh Mujib worked as an organizer and campaigner for inclusion in Pakistan in the Sylhet referendum.
+He went to Sylhet from Calcutta with about 500 workers.
+In his autobiography, he expressed his displeasure about the non-adherence of Karimganj to Pakistan despite winning the referendum and the various geographical inadequacies of East Pakistan during the demarcation of the partition.